idodov/RedAlert/README.md

 * Short Hebrew version can be found here: https://github.com/idodov/RedAlert/blob/main/hebrew.md
 * Usesage Video: https://youtu.be/mlDJ1sKk0Y0
 ____
-**Important Notice:**
+## Important Notice
+* This installation method **relies** on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
+For additional details, please consult the following link: https://appdaemon.readthedocs.io/en/latest/DOCKER_TUTORIAL.html).
-Starting from version 0.15.2, AppDaemon has changed the location of its files.
+* Starting from version 0.15.2, AppDaemon has changed the location of its files.
 With this release, the appdaemon data folder will migrate/move out of the Home Assistant configuration folder into a dedicated folder for this add-on.
 You can access add-on configuration folders using SSH, Samba, VSCode, and similar add-ons by accessing the **addon_configs** folder/share.
 If you have this in your appdaemon.yaml file:
 ```
 secrets: /config/secrets.yaml